 Healing body image is an ongoing process.
 Nobody moves quickly from self-hate to self-love.
 It takes a lot of patience and practice to delete all the unkind messages you have been taught and to upload new, kinder messages into your brain.
 But it is possible.
 Body hatred used to be a full-time job for each of us.
 And then we decided we wanted peace and freedom more than we wanted bodies that looked like someone else; bodies we were never meant to have no matter how much we starved, exercised or obsessed.

 It is possible to break free from the chains of body and food obsession.
 It is possible to allow, feel and express painful emotions and experience a deep sense of relief and peace.
 It is possible to catch and delete your painful thoughts and learn to think in a whole new way.
 It is possible to challenge your internal rules and find other ways to feel safe in the world.
-It is possible to live a full life that is about more than the size of your body.
-We wish this for you.
+It is possible to live a full life that is about so much more than your appearance.
+I wish this for you.